parallelvirtualcluster/pvc/docs/manuals/ansible.md

 * *required*

 A list of all nodes in the PVC cluster and their node-specific configurations.
 Each node must be present in this list.
-Each list element contains the following subelements:
+Each list element contains the following sub-elements:

 ##### `hostname`